 Do you find that getting past that panic and fear of the dental work stop you from having a better smile?
 Dental phobia effects millions of intelligent rational people from getting the best care needed for their oral health.

-It puts you immediately in control, so you get on the other side of this fear.
-After listening you will feel more freedom to make your dental appointment, and follow through on this commitment to your overall health.
-You will begin to get the benefit of having the ability to start running to the dentist as soon as small problems arise rather then waiting and putting it off until it becomes a big expensive problem.
+It puts you in control, so you get on the other side of this fear.
+After listening many report they feel more freedom to make dental appointments, and follow through on this commitments to overall health.
+Using this tool can help you begin to get the benefit of having the ability to start running to the dentist as soon as small problems arise, rather than waiting and putting it off until it becomes a big expensive problem.

-While in the dentist chair you will feel a sense of calm, ready to relax and let the dentist get you the smile you have been wanting.
+Suggestion often include prompts such as "while in the dentist chair you will increase your ability to feel a sense of calm, ready to relax and let the dentist get you the smile you have been wanting."

 Where Does Dental phobia come from?